 Who is who in the stadsdorp?
 Our stadsdorp is not an organization, there is no board or anything.
 There are people who do whatever they think is useful to make the stadsdorp work.
 They are all neighbours, no one is being paid.

-There are now two what we call core members: Marja Peltenburg and Marlène Hoynck.
+There are now two what we call core members: Marja Peltenburg and Marlene Hoynck.
 They organize the monthly club ("sociëteit") and several plenary sessions each year.
-Of course everything is a bit different in times of Corona.
 They make up the website and the newsletter and they answer the e-mails.
 If you like to help, you are welcome!

 Every “binnenbuurt” has two coordinators who do whatever they consider useful.
 More coordinators are needed!

 Every now and then the core-members and coordinators meet to make plans for the future of the stadsdorp.

 Each activity is organized by one person.
 This person does that in his or her own way and as long as he or she likes to do so.
 That is why an activity may emerge at one moment or disappear after a while, until someone else takes over.